sjbober/WritingSamples/Chained_and_Nested_Conditionals_April2020.md

         print("You cannot buy beer because you are not old enough")
 ```

 Now, we can rewrite this function by using the logical operator *and* to avoid using a nested conditional.
 In the first conditional statement, we check if they are 21 and older and if they have enough money.
 In the second conditional statement, we only check if they are at least 21.
 If they are, it means that they don't have enough money (because if they did, the first conditional statement would have been true).
-Finally, if neither of these statements are true, we can assume that the person is not old enough.
+Finally, if neither of these statements is true, we can assume that the person is not old enough.

 ```python
 def can_buy_beer_version2(age, money, price):